Thanks to artificial intelligence (AI) and machine learning, we’re about to enter a new era for communications in the workplace.

 Using AI and machine learning, a company can shift boring, repetitive tasks from its workforce to virtual robots, freeing employees to focus on more complex, higher value work.
 As Leslie Willcocks, professor of technology, work, and globalization at the London School of Economics’ department of management, explained, “RPA takes the robot out of the human.”

 While RPA is cost-effective, fast and accurate, its greatest benefit may be happier employees and customers.
+More and more businesses are taking up RPA services to implement the automation process and empower their digital workforce.
+It can also considerably reduce operational costs while attracting & retaining customers.

 “By introducing RPA, people can be placed into new mixes of tasks that play to their human strengths,” Willcocks told ZDNet.
 “This, of course, is a management choice – whether to use technology to augment and amplify human skills and abilities, or to attempt to replace human labor with machines.”